 Comfortable, cheap and perhaps the best way to travel Rajasthan from anywhere in the country; Indian railway network is well-connected to all the major cities in the state.
 Some of the Rajasthan’s major railway stations are Jaipur, Udaipur, Jodhpur, Kota, Alwar, etc.

-Passing through the state are 20 national highways which span a distance of around 6000 kilometers.
-Rajasthan is connected to some of the major Indian cities by state highways such as Delhi, Mumbai, Ahmedabad and Indore.
+Passing through the state are 20 national highways which span a distance of around 6000 kilometres.
+Rajasthan is connected to some of the major Indian cities by state highways such as Delhi, Mumbai, Ahmedabad, and Indore.
 You can also choose to explore the state through public transport.
 Rajasthan State Transport Corporation has a number of buses running within the state and also from nearby states.

 The best time to visit?

-July to September: A far more soothing experience, the monsoons transform the arid state to a beautiful land.
-It’s the ideal time if you seek to avoid the state’s clamor that comes with the tourists who swarm the city during the peak season.
+2. July to September: A far more soothing experience, the monsoons transform the arid state into a beautiful land.
+It’s the ideal time if you seek to avoid the state’s clamour that comes with the tourists who swarm the city during the peak season.

 A stay at Rawla Narlai between Jodhpur and Udaipur would immensely compliment your vacation.
 Rawla Narlai is among the best luxury resorts in Jodhpur.
 Book a stay and experience the real Rajasthan.